Asian stocks mixed after new Wall Street high

 Advertisement

+Singapore declined while New Zealand, Taiwan and other Southeast Asian markets advanced.

-In China, the monthly purchasing managers' index released by the magazine Caixin showed factory activity fell to 50.2 on a 100-point scale from March's 50.8.
+In China, Caixin magazine's purchasing managers' index showed factory activity fell to 50.2 on a 100-point scale from March's 50.8.
 A separate index by the China Federation of Logistics & Purchasing declined 0.4 points to 50.1, just above the 50-point line that indicates activity is accelerating.

-That suggests some of March's improvement was due to the rebound from the Lunar New Year holiday, when factories close for up to two weeks, said William Adams of PNC Financial Services Group.
+That suggests some of March's improvement was due to the rebound from the Lunar New Year holiday, when factories close for up to two weeks, said Bill Adams of PNC Financial Services Group.
 But he noted it was the second-strongest reading since October.

 "The worst of China's slowdown in late 2018 and early 2019 is over," said Adams in a report.